schimi-dev/schi-template-app/README.md

 This seems to have been fixed within one of the `13.4.13-canary` versions.

-## App Router - Feature Tracking
+## App Router - Features

 ### Extend Session Cookies `maxAge`
-Currently there is a hard session timeout when only relying on React Server Components for authentication.
+Currently, there is a hard session timeout when only relying on React Server Components for authentication.
 We should periodically check for changes in Next.js and NextAuth.js.
 Writing Cookies in this new architecture would be a nice way of rotating the session cookie/timeout when the user is active and thus preventing a hard session timeout.

 https://next-auth.js.org/configuration/nextjs#in-app-directory

-### Typed Routes (beta)
+### Typed Routes
 https://nextjs.org/docs/app/building-your-application/configuring/typescript#statically-typed-links

-### Server Actions (alpha)
+### Server Actions
 https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions

 #### Explore Server Actions